OjanayR/Dinner-s-On-Me-Tonight/README.md

 ## Dinner's On Me Tonight

 'Dinner's On Me Tonight' is an app that allows the user to choose meals at the click of a  button...literally.
-Click on the "TACO' button and a page will appear that inclues,
+Click on the "TACO' button and a page will appear that includes,
 - A picture of the meal
 - The nationality of the dish
 - List of ingredients